PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Conceptual Design of PandaX-xT

 \section{Conceptual Design of PandaX-xT}

 The overall design of the PandaX-xT is shown in Fig.~\ref{fig:overall}, reusing most of the existing lab infrastructure from PandaX-4T.
 The LXe detector is located in the center of an outer ultrapure water veto (OVETO).
 To achieve an extremely low background environment, the LXe cryostat in which the TPC is placed is made with a thin-walled ($\sim$3~mm) ultrapure copper inner vessel (IV), with a double-walled vacuum insulated low background titanium outer vessel (OV).
-In between the IV and OV, a low-temperature liquid scintillator (LS) volume is pressurized to balance the internal pressure of the IV, but also acts as an anti-coincidence detector to suppress the background (IVETO).
+In between the IV and OV, a low-temperature liquid scintillator (LS) volume is pressurized to balance the internal pressure of the IV, and also acts as an anti-coincidence detector to suppress the background (IVETO).
 The layout of the TPC, IVETO, and OV is shown in Fig.~\ref{fig:tpc_drawing}.
 To satisfy the needs of detecting DM, NLDBD, and astroparticle neutrinos, PandaX-xT is required to have an effective energy range between 100~eV and 10~MeV, an energy resolution of $\sigma$/E$<$1\% at 2.5~MeV, and a sub-cm vertex resolution.
 The major detector components of PandaX-xT and key design features will be discussed below.

-The OVETO utilizes the passive water shielding in PandaX-4T, contained in a stainless steel tank with a total volume of 900~m$^3$.
+The OVETO utilizes the passive water shielding in PandaX-4T, contained in a stainless steel (SS) tank with a total volume of 900~m$^3$ (13~m height and 10~m diameter).
 The radioactivity from the experimental hall is shielded by the water to a negligible level.
-The radioactivity of the water is measured during the PandaX-4T operation to be $\sim$10 $\mu$Bq/kg for $^{238}$U, $^{232}$Th, $^{40}$K and $^{222}$Rn, leading also to a negligible background contribution.
-We plan to instrument the water shielding with two layers of 8-inch PMTs, separated by Tyvek paper as optical reflectors.
+The radioactivity of the water was measured during the PandaX-4T operation to be $\sim$10 $\mu$Bq/kg for $^{238}$U, $^{232}$Th, $^{40}$K and $^{222}$Rn, leading also to a negligible background contribution~\cite{PandaX-4T:2021lbm,Ma_2021}.
+We plan to instrument the water shielding with two layers of 8-inch PMTs, separated by Tyvek foil as optical reflectors.
 The inner layer serves as a neutron veto with some gamma vetoing capability.
 The inner PMTs will be mounted on the surface of a cylinder surrounding and looking toward the liquid xenon detector, providing a photocathode coverage of $\sim$10\%.
 The neutrons are tagged by the 2.2~MeV gamma rays from hydrogen captures, and the tagging efficiency is estimated by a Geant4~\cite{GEANT4:2002zbu} simulation to be about 70\% assuming a trigger threshold of 5 fired PMTs.